Huangkai1008/mall/README.md

 # Mall

-Market is a online shopping platform with [gin](https://github.com/gin-gonic/gin).
+Mall is a online shopping platform with [gin](https://github.com/gin-gonic/gin).

 ## Contents